-"We believe the best formula is a four-cylinder with a turbo and a five-speed overdrive," says Brown.
+"We believe the best formula is a 4-cylinder with a turbo and a five-speed overdrive," says Brown.
 "We have a small Ford car that gets up to 50 mpg and pickups that get 40 to 50 mpg and can reach speeds of 100 mph."

-Plans are available from Brown in either printed or digital form.
-Included are names and addresses of sources of engines, transmissions and other components.
-Also included are multiple high quality photos that cover key steps in the process.
+A book called "Shade Tree Conversions" is available direct from Brown or at Amazon. com for \$24.95.
+Included are do-it-yourself details along with names and addresses of sources for engines, transmissions and other components.
+Also included are multiple high quality photos that cover key steps.